ioccc-src/winner/2018/mills/README.md

 The program you've just run was the [winner of the first IOCCC contest from 1984] [1]  (or was it 1894?), a personal favorite of mine.
-It is rather tightly bound to running on either a PDP-11 or a VAX.
+It is rather tightly bound to running on either a PDP-11 or a VAX-11.
 Now you have one.

 Hitting Control-C will return you to the BSD UNIX prompt.
 Hitting Control-D will log you out of the single-user session and get you back to the `:login:`